Last Updated on: 28th January 2026, 09:18 am

 Tip: Eat balanced meals with fruits, vegetables, and dairy to protect your teeth and gums.

-Some Ozempic users feel nausea, vomiting, or acid reflux.
+Some Ozempic users experience nausea, vomiting, or acid reflux.
 When stomach acid touches your teeth often, it can wear down enamel and make teeth:

 Tip: After reflux or vomiting, rinse your mouth with water or baking soda, then wait 30 minutes before brushing.